"Geography explains the past, illuminates the present and prepares us for the future. What could be more important than that?" - Michael Palin

 Geography

-Our lessons equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-As pupils progress, their growing knowledge about the world helps them to deepen their understanding of the interaction between physical and human processes and of the formation and use of landscapes and environments in the context of our rapidly changing world.
+Our lessons equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with an understanding of the Earth’s key physical and human processes.
+As pupils progress through the school, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.

 The teaching of Geography in Cranborne: